Sick of your 12- step (k-beauty) skin care routine? Spending $500 per month on products that do nothing or make your skin worse?

 Step 2: Prep

 Toners, with or without AHA’s (alpha hydroxy acids), are used to bring the skin back to a healthy pH balance and prepare the skin for further treatment.
-Toners essentially help to open a channel to the skin which allows the products being used to be more effective.
+Toners help the skin care products that are next in line to be more effective.
 Toners typically have an AHA in them to accelerate this process.
-Using too harsh of a toner can strip the skin too much and open the door to bacteria infection, always be aware of excessive skin irritation resulting from products.
+Using harsh toners can strip the skin too much and open the door to bacteria infection, always be aware of excessive skin irritation resulting from products.

 Step 3: Correct